How Does Paintless Dent Repair Work? The Complete PDR Process

 What size dents can PDR fix?

-Size alone does not decide repairability.
-Technicians evaluate depth, sharpness, metal stretch, panel location, and paint condition.
-A shallow four-inch dent may be repairable, while a sharp one-inch crease may not.
-Inspection with a PDR light gives the most accurate answer.
+Size alone doesn't tell the whole story.
+Techs evaluate depth, sharpness, how far the metal stretched, panel location, and paint condition.
+A shallow four-inch dent might be fixable while a sharp one-inch crease might not be.
+The PDR light inspection gives the most accurate answer.

 How much does paintless dent repair cost?

-Typical pricing starts around $75 for small dings and can reach $500 or more for complex large dents.
-Hail pricing may be calculated per dent or per panel.
-Final cost depends on access difficulty, dent count, metal type, and shop labor rates.
+Starts around $75 for small dings.
+Complex large dents can hit $500 or more.
+Hail pricing may be per dent or per panel.
+Final cost depends on access difficulty, dent count, metal type, and the shop's labor rates.

 Can PDR fix a crease?

 Sometimes.
-Soft, shallow creases with intact paint may be corrected with advanced blending and precise tool work.
-Deep, sharp creases often involve stretched metal, which limits PDR quality.
-In those cases, technicians may recommend conventional repair, or a paintless-to-paint approach.
+Soft, shallow creases with intact paint can often be corrected with careful tool work.
+Deep, sharp creases usually mean stretched metal, which limits what PDR can do.
+In those cases, conventional repair or a mixed approach is the typical recommendation.

 Related Articles